Hollywood Gaming at Mahoning Valley Race Course: Racing

 In its second season of racing, Mahoning Valley Racecourse has seen gains in both wagering and overnight purses.
 In March, 2015, overnight purses raised by 5%.
 The average daily purse at the end of the 2015 winter/spring meet was $76,000.
 Prior to the second racing season, officials at Mahoning Valley announced another purse increase, during the 2015-16 meet, overnight purses averaged more than $106,000.
 This number competes aggressively with both Thistledown Racino in nearby North Randall and Mountaineer Racetrack in nearby West Virginia.
 MVRC announced at the end of 2017 a 5-7% purse increase.
 Purses for maiden special weights increased from $21,000 to $22,100 and allowance races will be as high as $29,000.

 During the 2015-16 racing season, Mahoning Valley Racecourse announced two open stakes races added to its stakes schedule.
 The $200,000 Steel Valley Sprint Stakes, a six-furlong dash for 3-year-old horses, became the tracks signature race.
 At the conclusion of the 2018 spring meet, the track announced a $50,00 increase in the sprint, making the total purse $250,000.
 The $75,000 Hollywood Gaming Mahoning Distaff, also a six-furlong dash, was also added.
 These two races become part of a 23-race, $5.35 million Penn Gaming Racing Challenge.

 Notable Jockey's who have ridden at Mahoning Valley include Corey Lanerie, Florent Geroux, Irad Ortiz, Jr., Trevor McCarthy, Ricardo Santana, Jr., Jose Valdivia Jr., Paco Lopez, Channing Hill, Javier Castellano and Deshawn Parker.

-Now entering its fourth live-racing season, Hollywood Gaming Mahoning Valley Racecourse's thoroughbred horses run on Mondays, Tuesdays, Wednesdays with post times of 12:45 P.M.
-EST and Saturdays with a post time of 12:15 P.M.
-EST, from late October to late April.